 Stress can often manifest itself through muscle tension as neck pain, headaches, sore backs, and stiff jaws.
 Check the Pear Exercise Physiology Instagram and Facebook posts for some helpful release exercises that can be done with a trigger ball.

 If all you feel like you can do is five minutes of yoga or a ten-minute walk around the block each day, that is ok.
 Gentle physical activity, or exercise “snacks”, can still yield very positive effects like relieving anxiety, improving sleep quality, and easing physical discomfort.
 Exercise does not have to equal sweating and high intensity.

 Keep your goals achievable and realistic.
 Many people are juggling extra responsibilities or even just extra worries, and that takes up time in the day.
 Set yourself an initial daily movement goal that is small and achievable, and grow your goal from there.

 Join our Zoom classes to get in some healthy movement as well as some good times with our wonderful and supportive community of clients and staff.
 Social distancing does not have to mean social isolation, and we are all here to support each other.

 All of our friendly Pear staff members are available for one-on-one appointments and are here to help you with your health needs!
 We have a range of resources to help support you through this time, including face-to-face appointments, telehealth appointments, and home exercise programs.

-Pear Exercise Physiology is a women's health clinic offering exercise physiology, physiotherapy, remedial massage and small group strength and pilates classes located in Chermside West, Brisbane.
-We are child friendly, have easy on street parking and private health rebates available. address: 14 Bramcote Street, Chermside West, 4032 - from November 2020 6/52 Jeffcott Street, Wavell Heights, 4012 call: 0478 116 700 email: email@example.com
+Pear Exercise Physiology is a women's health clinic offering exercise physiology, physiotherapy, remedial massage and small group strength and pilates classes located on Brisbane Northside.
+We are child friendly, have easy parking and private health rebates available. address: 6/52 Jeffcott Street, Wavell Heights, 4012 call: 0478 116 700 email: email@example.com